BettercareHealth/bettercare/maternal-mental-health/0-1-titlepage.md

 A guide for healthcare workers
 {:.titlepage-subtitle}

-Written by Sally Field and Dr Simone Honikman {:.titlepage-author}
+Written by Sally Field and Dr&nbsp;Simone&nbsp;Honikman {:.titlepage-author}

 Edited by Prof Dave Woods